alvarosantamariagomez/sari/www/about.md

 1) Upload the series file from your computer using `browse file`, or from a web server using the `Station`, `Server` and `Product` options, or via an URL query, or from a Unix-like terminal using the [sari.sh script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
 2) Set the series format and time units if necessary and `Plot` the series with points (default), lines or points & lines.
-3) If the series has daily sampling, reduce it to weekly sampling using the `reduce sampling` option with a period of 0.01916 years (or the equivalent 7 days or 1 week, depending on the series time unit).
+3) If the series has daily sampling, reduce it to weekly sampling using the `reduce sampling` option with a period of *=7/365.25* years (or the equivalent 7 days or 1 week, depending on the series time unit).
-4) Upload a previously unfinished fit or the fit from another series for comparison with the `load SARI model` button.
+4) Upload a previously unfinished fit or the fit from another series, if comparison is needed, with the `load SARI model` button.
 5) Upload the *sitelog* and/or *station.info* and/or *soln* and/or *custom offset* files from your computer if available.
 The *station.info* and *custom offset* files are already loaded if you have done this and did not refresh the page.
 6) Show the equipment changes by activating `plot changes` next to the input *sitelog*, *station.info*, *soln* and/or *custom* files.
-7) Fit a low-pass `smoother` (a period of ~0.1 years should be enough to fit seasonals) and remove the outliers from the filter residuals manually using the `toggle points` or automatically using a residual threshold and the `auto toggle`.
+7) Fit a low-pass `smoother` (a period of 0.1 years should be enough to fit seasonals) and remove the outliers from the filter residuals manually using the `toggle points` or automatically using a residual threshold and the `auto toggle`.
 Remember to activate `all components` before removing any outlier if you plan to merge the results of the three coordinate components into a single file later.
 8) Remove the low-pass smoother and fit a linear trend using weighted LS.
 9) Fit position discontinuities due to known equipment changes (dates are available by activating `list` changes next to the input *sitelog*, *station.info* and/or *custom* files) or due to unknown events (dates are available under the plot by zooming in and clicking where a discontinuity is needed).
 10) Alternatively, if feeling lazy today, you can also try to `search discontinuities` automatically (this is very time-consuming, so do not forget to reduce the sampling to weekly).